 Many Americans criticize our two-party system.
-But how specifically could we address it?
+But how specifically can we address it?
 Is it written in law?

 Not exactly.
 One of the causes is media treatment, like inviting only the two major party candidates to debate.
 Another is our social expectations.

 But there’s more to it than that.
 There are major structural reasons for our partisanship.

 Consider that even if a candidate only gets 51% of their district’s vote, they still win.
 Now they speak for the whole district, including those who didn’t vote for them.

 This leads to extra high-stakes elections.
 You either win and get it all, or lose and go home with nothing.